Global solvability in a higher-dimensional chemotaxis system for Alopecia Areata: Nonlinear proliferation versus

 Based on the model \eqref{model1}, Shan and Yang (\cite{SY2025}) recently investigated the global solvability of classical solutions to a quasilinear chemotaxis model incorporating volume-filling effects.
 Notably, their Theorem 1.2 examines how strong logistic damping can prevent blow-up of solutions in any dimensional domains, but the proof heavily relies on the restrictive conditions $r_{1}\geq r_{2}$ and $r_{i}\leq1+\frac{2(N+2)}{N}$ ($i=1,2$).
 While the above research results have significantly advanced the mathematical understanding of AA progression, several research gaps still remain unresolved.
 In this paper, we would like to consider the following questions: \\ (Q1) \emph{Can we provide a unified and quantitative description of the relationship between logistic damping rates $\mu_{i}$, chemotaxis coefficients $\chi_{i}$ and proliferation rate $r$ to ensure the boundedness of classical solutions in $\geq$3D?} \\ (Q2) \emph{How strong must two independent generalized logistic damping effects be to prevent the blow-up in \eqref{model1} with homogeneous Neumann boundary conditions when $N\geq3$?} In \cite{SY2025}, the restrictive conditions $r_{1}\geq r_{2}$ and $r_{i}\leq1+\frac{2(N+2)}{N}$ ($i=1,2$) imply that the two logistic terms are dependent and the upper bounds of $r_{1}$ and $r_{2}$ are constrained by the spatial dimension.
 In reality, the degradation of the two T-cells populations is independent, and higher values of $r_{1}$ and $r_{2}$ more effectively suppress chemotactic aggression.
-As we know, the (generalized) logistic source plays an important role in the prevention of blow-ups in various higher-dimensional chemotaxis models, including the minimal Keller-Segel model (\cite{TW2007,W2010a,X2018!,X2018,ZL2018}), the chemotaxis-haptotaxis model (\cite{WK2016,ZK2019,ZX2024}), the prey-predator model (\cite{LZ2023,QK2022,TZ2023,ZT2025}) and the chemotaxis-convection model during tumor angiogenesis (\cite{ZK2023,ZT2025,ZZ2025}).
+As we know, the (generalized) logistic source plays an important role in the prevention of blow-ups in various chemotaxis models (see e.g. \cite{LZ2023,QK2022,W2010a,WK2016,X2018!,ZK2019,ZX2024}).
 Nevertheless, it is observed that few scholars have focused on establishing the global existence and boundedness of classical solutions for model \eqref{model1} and its variants when $N\geq3$.